 The tower at the All Saints Church is now the main part remaining of the earlier Norman Church, although there are traces from the 12th century.
 Sensitive restoration has created a simple light-filled interior.
 Over the West door are the arms of Sir William Scott, one of the inhabitants of Iden’s Castle-the-Mote.

 Iden is lucky to still have a shop.
 It would have been turned into a house but the village intervened and now the shop belongs partly to the villagers.
-The Bell Inn public house is at the heart of the village next to the shop and thank goodness it is there.
+The same has happened to The Bell Inn public house is at the heart of the village next to the shop and thank goodness!
 The Village Hall is not the most beautiful of buildings but essential to life in Iden and used practically every day of the year.
 Looked after by a dedicated committee, it is supported financially by a share in the profits of Iden’s annual fete.

 Oxenbridge is perhaps the finest house in Iden.
 Built in the 15th century with unusually high ceilings as the Oxenbridge Family were exceptionally tall by Medieval standards, one being known as “The Oxenbridge Giant”.
 Erected before the time of chimneys and window glass, the smoke would have drifted up through a hole in the thatched roof.